Cavite's 4th congressional district

 Cavite's 4th congressional district is one of the eight congressional districts of the Philippines in the province of Cavite.
 It has been represented in the House of Representatives of the Philippines since 2010.
-It consists of only the city of Dasmariñas.
-It is currently represented in the 20th Congress by Kiko Barzaga, an independent.
+It is currently represented in the 20th Congress by Jenny Barzaga of the National Unity Party.

 The district was officially referred to as Dasmariñas's at-large congressional district from its creation in 2009 until 2019.